 - Sealey pressure brake bleeding system and brake bleeding bottle – you can do it with a bit of tube and an assistant.
 Some may view this as overkill.
 But as you can see, the brakes can be a bit tricky and as a first timer I wanted to do it properly.
 Got a nice firm pedal with this and will use it when I replace fluid

-- Econoseal crimping tool – to make new econoseal terminals (buy the terminals on caterhamparts.co.uk)
+- Econoseal crimping tool – to make new econoseal terminals, I did this to tidy wiring up (you can buy the terminals on caterhamparts.co.uk)

 - Rivet gun – for fixing rivets.
 Bought mine from Screwfix for 30 quid, Amazon seems cheaper!